By Gilly Carr

 On 14 May 1942, he was sentenced by the court of Feldkommandantur to one year and six months’ imprisonment for ‘larceny and insults to the German forces’.
 On 1 June 1942 he was deported, along with fellow Channel Islanders Sidney Ashcroft and Philip Ozard.

 In order to find out what happened next to Featherstone, we must turn to the French prison records.
-These show that he was sent first to Caen Prison.
-On 16 July 1942 he was moved to Troyes Hauts-Clos Prison, where he stayed until 8 August 1942.
+These show that he was sent first to Caen Prison from 1 June 1942 to 15 July of that year.
+On 16 July 1942 he arrived at Troyes Hauts-Clos Prison, where he stayed until 8 August 1942.
 On this date he moved to Clairvaux Prison, which he left on 31 August 1943.
 His next destination was Châlons-sur-Marne Prison.

 We do not know how long Featherstone was in Châlons sur Marne Prison, but his sentence was due to expire on 13 November 1943.
 This probably marked the date of his next move.
 However, in a decree dated 26 June 1943, as from 13 August 1943 Featherstone’s sentence was deferred until the end of hostilities.
 Whether this decree was obeyed, we do not know.